 Admission is free, but donations are always appreciated.
 Even if you don’t have time to stop in, we recommend driving by this historic landmark to see the 42-metre-tall spire that towers over the streets below.

 So, what are you waiting for?
-Hop on a plane to Brisbane, pick up your car rental in the Brisbane airport, and get ready to see Brisbane in all its historical glory!
+Hop on a plane to Brisbane, pick up your car hire near Brisbane airport, and get ready to see Brisbane in all its historical glory!